 Washington Township Woodland Lights

 Woodland Lights offers a fantasy land of holiday lights and displays along the half-mile paved path.
-Visitors can stroll through 10 acres of sparkling lights and whimsical displays or take a ride on the new-for-2022 Rieck Express train along a separate path.
-Woodland Lights also features visits with Santa, carriage rides (select dates) and several specially themed nights.
+Visitors can stroll through 10 acres of sparkling lights and whimsical displays or take a ride on the Rieck Express train along a separate path that winds past the Pollinator Garden and the vernal pond.
+Woodland Lights also features visits with Santa and several specially themed nights.

-The month-long festival kicks off November 18 and is open 6-9 p.m. (gates close at 8:30) on November 18-20 and 25-27, as well as December 1-4, 8-11 and 15-23.
+The month-long festival kicks off November 17 and is open 6-9 p.m. (gates close at 8:30) on November 17-19 and 24-26, as well as December 1-3, 8-10 and 14-23.
 General admission is $9 per person (children 2 and under free), and season passes are available for $20 per person.
-New for this year, a special Preview Party will be held on November 17; tickets for the preview event are $15 per person and must be purchased in advance.
+A special Preview Night will be held on November 16; tickets for the preview event are $5 per person and feature lights only.

 Other Notable Holiday Lights